 The ST51A, ST75A and ST75AV (Vortab) flow meters can be specified with integral or remote electronics.
 The flow element has a serial number etched into the side of the extension pipe (ST51A) or HEX (ST75A/ST75AV) as shown in Figure 1 below.
 The tag on the enclosure includes serial number and model number.
-The transmitter circuit card (DC version, Interface board) has a serial number noted on the board as shown on Figure 2.
-The flow sensor and transmitter circuit have been calibrated as a matched set and should be paired together unless approved by an FCI technician.
+A serial number is written on the transmitter's PWB silkscreen (both AC and DC input) as shown in Figure 2.
+The flow sensor and transmitter circuit are calibrated as a matched set.
+Always pair these components together unless an exception is made by an FCI technician.